Warm Days and Cool Nights through Friday

 Public Health Alert, October 2014: A bat recently removed from an area along the Colorado River within Grand Canyon National Park has tested positive for rabies.
 Any persons having physical contact with bats in the park, please follow this link.
 More »

-Grand Canyon National Park to Host Archeology Day on March 28
+Grand Canyon National Park to Host Archeology Day Saturday, March 27

 Contact: Shannan Marcak, 928-638-7958

-“Arizona Archaeology and Heritage Awareness Month” was created 26 years ago by the State Historical Preservation Office and the Governor’s Ad Hoc Archeology Advisory Group (now the Governor’s Archeology Advisory Commission) to inform the public about archeology in the state of Arizona.
-In Grand Canyon National Park alone, over 4300 archeological sites have been recorded to date, and archeologists estimate that the park may have as many as 50,000 – 60,000 sites.
+“Arizona Archaeology and Heritage Awareness Month” was created by the State Historical Preservation Office and the Governor’s Ad Hoc Archeology Advisory Group (now the Governor’s Archeology Advisory Commission) to inform the public about archeology in the state of Arizona.
+In Grand Canyon National Park alone, almost 4300 archeological sites have been recorded to date; and archeologists estimate that the park may have as many as 50,000 – 60,000 sites.
 Some of the artifacts found in the park date back almost 12,000 years, testimony to the vast extent of the human history of the area.
 That human history lives on as descendents of these ancient peoples continue to utilize the area today.

-All of the park’s Archeology Day activities and programs are being offered free of charge on the South Rim.
-All activities are family friendly and, with the exception of the evening program, will be offered at the Grand Canyon Visitor Center, located at the Canyon View Information Plaza, between the hours of 11:00 a.m. and 4:00 p.m.
-In addition to these activities, Park Archeologist Amy Horn, in collaboration with the U.S. Forest Service, will be presenting "Stories Among the Aspen: Ranching on the North Rim" at the North Kaibab Ranger District Office in Fredonia, Ariz., from 2:00 – 4:00 p.m.
+All Archeology Day activities and programs are being offered free of charge on the South Rim.
+All activities are also family friendly and, with the exception of the evening program, will be offered at the Grand Canyon Visitor Center between the hours of 11:00 a.m. and 4:00 p.m. on Saturday.

 Did You Know?